Magda-k-e/products-stores/README.md

-This web Application is built with Java 21, Spring Boot, Maven and the H2 database Server.
+This web application is built with Java 21, Spring Boot, Maven and the H2 database Server.

 The application enables the user to manage the following funtionalities: